daim147/devops-learning/Learn/Linux/LinuxCommands.md

 `cd` changes the current working directory.
 It can be used to navigate to different directories on the system.
 Use `cd -` to switch to the previous directory, and `cd ~` to go to the home directory.

 `ls` lists the contents of a directory.
-It can be used to view files and directories in the current directory, as well as their permissions, ownership, and size. `-l` flag displays detailed information about files and directories, `-a` flag displays hidden files and directories, `-h` flag displays file sizes in a human-readable format. `-t` flag sorts files and directories by modification time. `-r` flag reverses the order of the sorting.
+It can be used to view files and directories in the current directory, as well as their permissions, ownership, and size. `-l` flag displays detailed information about files and directories, `-a` flag displays hidden files and directories, `-h` flag displays file sizes in a human-readable format. `-t` flag sorts files and directories by modification time. `-r` flag reverses the order of the sorting. `-d` flag displays only directories. `-R` flag recursively lists subdirectories.

 `touch` creates a new empty file.
 It can be used to create files in the current directory or specify a path to create files in a specific location.